rclone/rclone/docs/content/docs.md

     --disable move,copy

-The features can be put in in any case.
+The features can be put in any case.

 To see a list of which features can be disabled use: